-At Merici, all students from Years 7-10 are introduced to the branches of Science (Biology, Chemistry, Earth Science, and Physics) through integrated concept-based units.
-Students may also choose to study Sustainability or Engineering as electives in Years 9 and/or 10.
+At Merici, all students from Years 7-10 are introduced to the four main branches of Science; Biology, Chemistry, Physics and Earth/Space Science in each year level through integrated concep t-based units modelled on the Australian Curriculum V9.
+Students may also choose to study a science-based elective/s of Sustainability and/or Engineering Technology in Years 9 and/or 10.